 Sustainability: Focus on long-term solutions that can be continued taking into consideration future needs and resources.

 Reflection: Continued oral or written reflection is used as a tool for awareness, deeper understanding, analysis, and interpretation in order to transform experiences into meaningful learning.

 If you are interested in completing your own $100 Solution™ project, there are three steps to follow.

 • Learn how to implement The $100 Solution™ by signing up for a $100 Solution™ course at WKU or by attending a workshop.
-To find out about workshop dates and times or schedule one for your group, contact the ALIVE Center at 270-782-0082.
+To find out about workshop dates and times or schedule one for your group, contact a CCSJ staff member at 270-745-3218.

-• Identify a community need and fill out application form.
+• Partner with a community organization to Identify a challenge or need and fill out application form for project funding.

-• Send the application form to email@example.com.
-Your application will be reviewed, and you will be notified within two weeks about the acceptability of your project idea.
+• Send the application form to firstname.lastname@example.org.
+Your application will be reviewed, and you will be notified within one week regarding project approval.